Skip to main content

 What Is a Construction Contract (Canada)?

-The cornerstone of Canadian construction law is the statutory holdback obligation.
+The defining feature of Canadian construction law is the statutory holdback obligation.
 Most provinces require the owner to hold back 10% of each progress payment for a specified period — 60 days in Ontario, 55 days in British Columbia, 45 days in Alberta — to create a fund from which unpaid subcontractors and suppliers can make claims.
 An owner who releases the holdback before the lien period expires becomes personally liable to lienholders for the amount improperly released.

 When Do You Need a Construction Contract (Canada)?